isomerpages/mccy-ncov/index.md

     - infopic:
         title: Stronger As One
         subtitle: Join Us on 1 Jun 2020, 7:30pm, on Mediacorp TV Channels, meWATCH, Social Media and Gov.SG Facebook
         description: There's still a long road even after transiting into Phase 1 post-circuit breaker.
 Hear stories of how we've grown stronger as one as we ride through this crisis together.
+Sing along with Joanna Dong and the Singapore Symphony Choruses as they perform 'We Will Get There'.
         button:
         url:
         image: /images/mediacorp1jun.jpg